Notebook source code: notebooks/10_practical_methods__shape_analysis.ipynb

 plt.show()

-The metric we use to compare parametrized curves is the so-called Square Root Velocity metric, that computes an \(L^2\) distance between the velocities of the curves, suitably renormalized to get reparametrization invariance.
+Here we use again the so-called Square Root Velocity metric to compare parametrized curves.
+This metric computes an \(L^2\) distance between the velocities of the curves, suitably renormalized to get reparametrization invariance.
 See SKJJ2011 for more details.

 In [6]: